justinzelinsky/chatroom-server/README.md

 `npm start`

-The server will be running on `localhost:8083`.
+The server will be running on `localhost:<server_port>`.
 You will need the UI codebase to use the server.
 You can check out that codebase [here](https://github.com/justinzelinsky/chatroom-ui).

 ## Special Thanks